A Survey on Optimization Studies of Group Centrality Metrics: Brief history on group centrality

-So far, we are observing a smaller number of OR researchers and practitioners working with group centrality with a focus on optimization.
-This is about to change in 2019, when we witness the first surge in novel problem definitions within the OR community. \cite{li2019current} expands the concept of flow closeness centrality, proposed by \cite{brandes2005centrality}, for groups of nodes.
+So far, we are observing a smaller number of OR researchers working with group centrality with a focus on optimization.
+This is about to change in 2019, when we witness the first surge in novel problem definitions within the OR community. {Li et al.}~\cite{li2019current} expand the concept of flow closeness centrality, proposed by {Brandes and Fleischer} \cite{brandes2005centrality}, for groups of nodes.
 This study carries extra significance as it includes current flow in paths other than the shortest paths in the calculation of closeness.
-Theoretically, the authors also derive the complexity of their problem, and propose two approximation algorithms based on the greedy algorithm.
-We also refer the reader to \cite{bubboloni2022paths} where the authors utilize the concepts of paths and flows to introduce new group centrality measures.
-However, they do not provide an optimization model or solution approaches, nor do they reference any work presented in Figure~\ref{evolution_group_centrality} that was conducted after 2006.
+Theoretically, the authors also derive the complexity of their problem, and propose two approximation algorithms based on the greedy algorithm. {We also refer the reader to {Bubboloni and Gori}~\cite{bubboloni2022paths} where the authors utilize the concepts of paths and flows to introduce new group centrality measures.
+However, they do not provide an optimization model or solution approaches, nor do they reference any work presented in Figure~\ref{evolution_group_centrality} that was conducted after 2006. }

-Continuing with closeness, and similar to \cite{ohara2017maximizing}, \cite{veremyev2019finding} explores a new problem in edge detection and closeness centrality.
+Continuing with closeness, and similar to {Ohara et al.}~\cite{ohara2017maximizing}, {Veremyev et al.}~\cite{veremyev2019finding} explore a new problem in edge detection and closeness centrality.
 Specifically, they focus on the criticality measured by the influence of an edge's removal on the closeness centrality of nodes connected through these edges.
-While \cite{ohara2017maximizing} concentrates on new edge additions to the network, \cite{veremyev2019finding} studies the implications of edge removals in relation to group closeness centrality.
+While {Ohara et al.}~\cite{ohara2017maximizing} concentrates on new edge additions to the network, {Veremyev et al.}~\cite{veremyev2019finding} study the implications of edge removals in relation to group closeness centrality.
 We note that both node and edge removal, in terms of network element criticality, are broad research topics that we refrain from delving into more in our study.
-Interested readers are pointed to the immense literature of network element criticality and its applications (see, e.g., \cite{walteros2012selected,lalou2018critical}).
+Interested readers are pointed to the immense literature of network element criticality and its applications (see, e.g., \cite{walteros2012selected,lalou2018critical}). {We mention these more concisely in subsection \ref{subsec:excluded}.}